 FlightObject are saved to a user's Google Pay app.

 To learn which countries support boarding passes for flights, see the supported country list.
-We suggest that you limit where you display the Save to Google Pay button based on where the user is purchasing the ticket from.
+We suggest that you limit where you display the Save to Google Pay button based on where the user has purchased the ticket from.